LukasJanusk/Idler-defence/README.md

 ## Project description

-Goal of this project is to create MVP of a 2D RPG game with Tower defence mechanics.
+Goal of this project is to create 2D RPG game with Tower defence mechanics.
 Currently game support 4 playable characters and one test level for showcase.
 Ui should be intuitive to use.
 For more details on how things work click Help button in the Menu.